DopplerHQ/terraform-provider-doppler/docs/resources/secrets_sync_terraform_cloud.md

 - `integration` (String) The slug of the integration to use for this sync
 - `name_transform` (String) A name transform to apply before syncing secrets: "none" or "lowercase"
 - `project` (String) The name of the Doppler project
-- `sync_target` (String) Either "workplace" or "variableSet", based on the resource type to sync to
+- `sync_target` (String) Either "workspace" or "variableSet", based on the resource type to sync to
 - `variable_sync_type` (String) Either "terraform" to sync secrets as Terraform variables or "env" to sync as environment variables

 ### Optional

 - `variable_set_id` (String) The Terraform Cloud variable set ID to sync to
-- `workplace_id` (String) The Terraform Cloud workplace ID to sync to
+- `workspace_id` (String) The Terraform Cloud workspace ID to sync to

 ### Read-Only